hay/dataknead/docs/index.rst

 Nice huh?

+For a full list of all available options see the :ref:`API documentation <api>`.

 Advanced example
 ----------------
 Check out `the advanced example <https://github.com/hay/dataknead/blob/master/tests/advanced_example.py>`_.
 This also shows you how to do more complex data manipulation using external libraries like `jq <https://stedolan.github.io/jq/>`_.